decentralized-identity/sidetree/docs/spec/file-structures.md

 ### Provisional Proof File

 Provisional Proof Files are [compressed](#compression-algorithm) JSON Documents containing the cryptographic proofs (signatures, hashes, etc.) for all the (eventually) prunable DID operations in the system.
-The cryptocraphic proofs present in Provisional Proof Files also link a given operation to its verbose state data, which resides in an related [Chunk File](#chunk-files).
+The cryptographic proofs present in Provisional Proof Files also link a given operation to its verbose state data, which resides in an related [Chunk File](#chunk-files).

 ::: example Provisional Proof File
 ```json